lakwli/memorieswalk/docs/Requirement.md

 Freely position photos with intuitive drag-and-drop Rotate photos using simple handles
-Add text layers anywhere on the canvas
+Add text layers anywhere on the Canvas
-Draw directly on the canvas with a pen tool
+Draw directly on the Canvas with a pen tool
 Manage layers for complex compositions
 Save their creation with a prominent button